MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/07-Ex2-introduction-automate-proposal-exercise.md

+---
+lab:
+  title: 'Exercise 2: Automate sales proposal responses using Microsoft 365 Copilot'
+  description: Responding to Requests for Proposals (RFPs) is a critical part of the
+    sales cycle, especially in industries where large, complex deals depend on detailed technical and compliance information.
+For Fabrikam’s Sales organization, each RFP represents a high-value opportunity to showcase the company’s innovative EcoSense 360 energy management solution to potential clients in the hospitality sector.
+    However, managing RFPs can also be time-consuming and resource-intensive, requiring close collaboration between Sales, Product, and Operations teams to gather accurate information and craft compelling responses.
+  duration: 12 minutes
+  level: 200
+  islab: true
+  primarytopics:
+  - Microsoft 365
+  - Microsoft 365 Copilot
+---

 # Exercise 2: Automate sales proposal responses using Microsoft 365 Copilot
 ---
 Responding to Requests for Proposals (RFPs) is a critical part of the sales cycle, especially in industries where large, complex deals depend on detailed technical and compliance information.
 For Fabrikam’s Sales organization, each RFP represents a high-value opportunity to showcase the company’s innovative EcoSense 360 energy management solution to potential clients in the hospitality sector.
 However, managing RFPs can also be time-consuming and resource-intensive, requiring close collaboration between Sales, Product, and Operations teams to gather accurate information and craft compelling responses.